-- ➤ SBE 32 Carousel 911plus is compatible with full size (SBE 32) and compact (SBE 32C) Carousel sizes. - ➤ G.O.
-1015 Deck Unit must also have optional 1015 control module. - NMEA Interface that merges position data with the CTD data.
+- > SBE 32 Carousel 911plus is compatible with full size (SBE 32) and compact (SBE 32C) Carousel sizes. - ➤ G.O.
+1015 Deck Unit must also have G.O.
+1015 control module installed. - NMEA Interface that merges position data with the CTD data.
 The NMEA Interface decodes messages that are output from navigation devices supporting NMEA 0183 protocol.
 Decoded Latitude and Longitude are appended to the CTD data stream in the Deck Unit, and are passed to the computer for storage and display with the CTD data. - A/D converter for a Surface PAR light sensor.
 The Deck Unit supplies 12 volts to power the sensor, and merges the PAR data with the CTD data. - Tape recorder interface for recording the digital data stream on an audiocassette recorder or VCR. - Remote output.
 The Deck Unit provides two remote outputs - - ➤ Pressure frequency and pressure temperature, transmitted 24 times per second, can be used to control a towed vehicle. - Any combination of temperature, conductivity, pressure, depth, salinity, sound velocity, and altimeter height, in engineering units.
 A limited set of these parameters can be displayed on an SBE 14 Remote Depth Readout or SBE 46 LCD Display Box. - Audible alarm, which sounds based on data from the CTD pressure sensor, data from a bottom contact switch connected to the CTD, and/or data from an altimeter connected to the CTD. - RS-232 Serial Data Uplink interface provides RS-232 output from the Deck Unit for data from a remote serial output device connected to the CTD.
-The interface must also be installed in the CTD, and is included in the CTD only if ordered with the option.
+The interface must also be installed in the CTD, and is included in the CTD only if ordered with that feature.

-The RS-232 Serial Data Uplink interface is standard on all Deck Units with serial number 637 and higher; however, the 300 baud modem interface must also be installed in the Deck Unit for the serial data uplink to be operational.
-For older units, the interface was included only if the user ordered the Deck Unit with the option.
+The RS-232 Serial Data Uplink interface is included on all Deck Units with serial number 637 and higher; however, the 300 baud modem interface must also be installed in the Deck Unit for the serial data uplink to be operational.
+For older units, the modem interface was included only if the user ordered the Deck Unit with the feature.

-- Help files provide detailed information on SEATERM, SEASAVE V7, and SBE Data Processing. - NMEATest, a NMEA navigation device simulation program, is part of the SBE Data Processing installation. - Separate software manuals on CD-ROM contain detailed information on the setup and use of the software. - Sea-Bird also supplies an older version of SEASAVE, SEASAVE-Win32.
-However, all SEASAVE instructions in this manual are written for SEASAVE V7.
-See SEASAVE-Win32's manual and/or Help files if you prefer to use the
+- Help files provide detailed information on the software. - NMEATest, a NMEA navigation device simulation program, is part of the SBE Data Processing installation. - Separate software manuals on CD-ROM contain detailed information on Seasave and SBE Data Processing. - Sea-Bird supplies the current version of our software when you purchase an instrument.
+As software revisions occur, we post the revised software on our website.
+See our website for the latest software version number, a description of the software changes, and instructions for downloading the software.

-The Deck Unit is supplied with a powerful Windows 2000/XP software package, SEASOFT-Win32, which includes:
+The Deck Unit is supplied with a powerful Windows 7/8/10 software package, Seasoft V2, which includes:

-- SEATERM terminal program for easy setup. - SEASAVE V7 program for acquiring, converting, and displaying realtime or archived raw data. - SBE Data Processing program for calculation and plotting of conductivity, temperature, pressure, auxiliary sensor data, and derived variables such as salinity and sound velocity..
+- Seaterm terminal program for easy setup. - Seasave V7 program for acquiring, converting, and displaying real-time or archived raw data. - SBE Data Processing program for calculation and plotting of conductivity, temperature, pressure, auxiliary sensor data, and derived variables such as salinity and sound velocity..